 So ask yourself, before you invest energy to produce a marketing product that, eventually, requires the donor’s death, would YOU want to read it?

 I didn’t think so.

 The Last Word

 Producing a planned giving newsletter should not be a commitment to take lightly.
-Think ROI and investigate other marketing tools.
+Think ROI and look at other marketing tools such as planned giving postcards and The Planned Giving Newslet.
 That’s where we come in at PlannedGiving.Com.
 In fact, before haphazardly developing such so-called marketing tools, you should first have a 12-Month Marketing Plan in place.